HOW TO APPLY FOR A TIER 4 STUDENT VISA FROM OUTSIDE THE UK

 You should then go to the Home Office website and using your text, complete the online application form.
 The Foreign and Commonwealth Office (FCO) will process the application and email a certificate to you, which you should print out and submit with your other documents.
 The FCO gets very busy at certain times of the year and so you are strongly advised to apply at least 8 weeks before you intend to renew your student visa.

 - Immigration Health Surcharge

 The surcharge is calculated as £150 per year for each year of your visa.
-If your visa includes part of a year that is six months or less you will be charged an additional £75 for this period.
+If your visa includes part of a year that is six months or less you will be charged £75 for this period.
 If your visa includes part of a year that is more than six months, you will have to pay £150 for this period.
-For example, if your CAS states that your course starts in October 2015 and ends in June 2018 you should be granted a visa from September 2015 until October 2018 and the immigration surcharge will therefore be £525.
+For example, if your CAS states that your course starts in October 2018 and ends in June 2021 you should be granted a visa from September 2018 until October 2021 and the immigration surcharge will therefore be £525.